-To summarize, we have proposed a covariant holographic entanglement negativity construction for various bipartite mixed state configurations in $CFT_{1+1}$ dual to non-static bulk $AdS_3$ configurations based on the minimal entanglement wedge cross section.
-We have substantiated our proposal by utilizing our construction to compute the covariant holographic entanglement negativity for bipartite mixed states in $CFT_{1+1}$s dual to bulk stationary configurations described by non extremal and extremal BTZ black holes.
-The results for the covariant holographic entanglement negativity for these mixed states in the dual $\mathrm{\mathrm{\mathrm{CFT_{1+1}}}}$ obtained from our construction matches with the corresponding replica technique results in the large central charge limit.
-This serves as a strong substantiation and consistency check for our covariant holographic construction based on the minimal entanglement wedge cross section for the $AdS_3/CFT_2$ scenario.
-As a further substantiation we have subsequently utilized our covariant construction to compute the holographic entanglement negativity for various time dependent mixed states in $CFT_{1+1}$ dual to bulk time dependent configuration described by Vaidya-$AdS_3$ geometries.
-Our results for the above cases exactly matched the corresponding results obtained through the alternate earlier holographic construction involving the algebraic sum of the lengths of bulk extremal curves homologous to certain appropriate combinations of the intervals in question which provide additional consistency checks of our construction for the $AdS_3/CFT_2$ scenario.
+To summarize, we have proposed a covariant holographic entanglement negativity construction for bipartite states in $CFT_{1+1}$s dual to non-static bulk $AdS_3$ geometries which is based on the extremal entanglement wedge cross section (EWCS).
+Our proposal has been substantiated by utilizing our construction to compute the covariant holographic entanglement negativity for bipartite mixed states in $CFT_{1+1}$s dual to bulk stationary geometries described by rotating non extremal and extremal BTZ black holes.
+The results for the covariant holographic entanglement negativity for these mixed states in the dual $CFT_{1+1}$ obtained from our construction matches with the corresponding replica technique results modulo certain constants related to the Markov gap in the large central charge limit.
+This constitutes robust consistency checks for our covariant holographic construction based on the extremal EWCS for the $AdS_3/CFT_2$ scenario.
+As a further substantiation we have subsequently employed our covariant construction to compute the holographic entanglement negativity for bipartite mixed states in $CFT_{1+1}$s dual to bulk time dependent configuration described by the Vaidya-$AdS_3$ geometries.
+It is observed that our results for the time dependent scenarios matched modulo certain constants related to the Markov gap with the corresponding results obtained through an earlier holographic construction involving the algebraic sum of the lengths of bulk extremal curves homologous to certain combinations of the intervals.
+These provide additional consistency checks of our construction for the $AdS_3/CFT_2$ scenario.